Walk on Air

-"Walk on Air" is a song by British band T'Pau, which was released in 1991 as the second single from their third studio album The Promise.
+"Walk on Air" is a song by British band T'Pau, which was released in July 1991 as the second single from their third studio album, The Promise (1991).
 It was written by Carol Decker and Ron Rogers, and produced by Andy Richards.
 "Walk on Air" reached No. 62 on the UK Singles Chart and remained in the charts for two weeks.

 A music video was filmed to promote the single.
 The 7" single's B-side, a live version of "Hold on to Love", was exclusive to the single and described as a previously unreleased alternate "unplugged"-style recording of the track from The Promise.
 The 12" and CD formats featured the additional track "Dirty Town", a non-LP song that would re-appear as B-side to the band's next single "Soul Destruction".

 Background

 Decker was inspired to write the lyrics of "Walk on Air" after a friend's boyfriend was killed in a motorcycle accident.
 She revealed of the song's message in 2019, "You never know what is going to happen to you.
 You just never know.
 Life can turn on a sixpence."